kenvb/badusb/index.md

 Old, but excellent [talk from Black Hat](https://www.youtube.com/watch?v=nuruzFqMgIw)

+## What are its limitations?

+- Logged in as the user -> limited to the user’s access rights
+- Keyboard layout
+- Can be easily detected by the observant user

+## That being said...

+- New exploits are being found every day
+- Privileged access escalation has to start somewhere
+- Defense in Depth strategy and generally avoiding the use of USB devices is recommended.

 # BadUSB lab

-Exfiltrating some data from local files to pastebin using a Digispark - ATtiny85 USB
+In this lab we shall be exfiltrating some data from local files to Pastebin using a Digispark - ATtiny85 USB, a very inexpensive device which will turn into a badUSB for educational purposes.

 ## Required components
 -  Digispark Attiny85
 -  The Arduino IDE: https://www.arduino.cc/en/software